SECURITY Refer to SITES > Monitor in Security Level Details - Permissions.

 NAVIGATION New UI BETA > Dashboards > click an area of any alert widget to drill into a list of alert messages > click an alert message

 An alert is the automatic response to a device operating outside of the parameters defined in a monitor.
 Refer to Create a monitor.
 The Single Alert View page features a clear structure to ensure that alert information is relevant, in context, and actionable.
 The title and overview areas provide at-a-glance information about the alert, with all alerts titled according to the semantic [Priority] [Category] Alert On [Device Name], mirroring the data presented in widgets on the Dashboards.
 In addition, use of color to communicate urgency as well as timestamps helps you quickly understand and take action on key information.
 All timestamps on the page reflect the time zone configured on the Setup > My Info tab.
 Refer to Time Zone.
-Icons next to the device name help you identify whether the device is online (green circle) or offline (transparent circle), and whether privacy mode is switched on.

 Different device types have different action buttons displayed at the top of the page.
 To access all action buttons, you may need to click the Alert Actions icon at the end of the row.
 The table below lists the available action buttons per device type.
 Further down, you will find information about each action button.